 3. “DESTINY” “PRESENCE” “GLORY”

-Though members are not always charismatic, they frequently emphasize a manifestation of “Glory” and “God’s presence,” and often have a special anointing to receive direct revelation from God, perform healings and other signs and wonders.
+Though members are not always charismatic, they frequently emphasize a manifestation of “Glory” and “God’s presence,” and often have a special anointing to receive direct revelation from God, and other signs and wonders.
 They teach that our purpose is to achieve our dream destiny so that we can change the world.

 Revival on a massive scale is key in this movement.
 There is a strong emphasis on an “end times harvest” through a great awakening that we can usher in.
 Often these revivals are held in stadiums and reach millions around the world via live stream technology; they are marketed and produced like rock concerts.
 All scripture verses about an end times falling away are ignored, and get replaced with hyped-up claims about the Next Big Thing that’s always just around the corner.